Winson-030/dify-kubernetes/README.md

 ### Other vector database

-**Welcome to pull request!** I have a develop plan for this and will start in October, 2024.
+**Welcome to pull request!** I have a development plan for this and will start in October 2024.

 ## How to use